-Elsewhere on this site, we've covered extensively how Texas law allows drunk driving accident victims to sue bars and restaurants provided that the establishment served a patron who was "obviously intoxicated."
+Elsewhere on this site, we've covered extensively how Texas law allows drunk driving accident victims to sue bars and restaurants provided that the establishment served a patron who was obviously intoxicated.
 Such lawsuits discourage bars from breaking the rules by taking the profit out of negligent alcohol service.
-However, this is not the only weapon in the arsenal against those bars who have no regard for the law.
-In particular, the Texas Alcoholic Beverage Commission (TABC) also has the authority to punish bars in several different ways.
+However, this is not the only weapon available to sanction those bars who fail to obey the law.
+A government agency, known as the Texas Alcoholic Beverage Commission (TABC) also has the authority to punish bars in several different ways.

-In this article, we will discuss some of the legal consequences that bars, restaurants, and other alcohol providers can face if they break the law.
-These consequences have civil and criminal ramifications, which take the form of Texas Alcoholic Beverage Commission (TABC) fines, loss of the establishments's liquor license, or even time in prison for bartenders.
+In this article, we will discuss some of the legal consequences that bars, restaurants, and other alcohol providers can face if they break the laws regarding alcohol service.
+These can include both civil and criminal penalties, including Texas Alcoholic Beverage Commission (TABC) fines, loss of the establishments's liquor license, or even time in prison for bartenders.

 - What does the Texas Alcoholic Beverage Commission (TABC) do to punish bars?

 - What are the limitations of TABC sanctions against bars that break the rules?

 - Can I sue a bar if they served a drunk driver who hurt me or a loved one?

 How TABC Investigations Work